Vanilla Bayesian Optimization Performs Great in High Dimensions: Ablation Studies

 \subsection{Conventional MAP and MLE}

 First, we show the performance of our enhancement to vanilla BO compared to MLE and MAP using the default BoTorch~\cite{balandat2020botorch} priors ($\ell_i\sim \Gamma(3, 6)$) on the hyperparameters, which match the description given on conventional priors in Sec.~\ref{sec:bo}.
 In the higher-dimensional tasks, MLE hyperparameter fitting is very unstable, due to the large number of hyperparameters in relation to the number of observations.
 Thus, full repetitions of MLE-estimated hyperparameters are not available for many tasks.
+We run a stabilized variant of MLE fitting as a complement, where the previous iteration's hyperparameters are in case of a crash during model fitting.
+This variant achieves competitive performance on many tasks, further demonstrating the capabilities of Vanilla Bayesian optimization fro high-dimensional tasks.

 We observe that MAP estimation achieves impressive performance for some tasks, even marginally outperforming our method on a few tasks.
 We note, however, that conventional MAP severely suffers from the locality issue on all tasks, as it simply performs a BO-guided local search around the best point found during DoE.
 We visualize the locality behavior of all three methods in App.~\ref{app:boundary_emp}.